 Hearing aids are not one-size-fits-all.
 That’s why getting them in person from a licensed hearing care professional is the way to go.
 The two of you will work closely to select the right hearing aids for you, which will be based on many factors including your degree of loss, personal style and feature preferences, how active you are, and more.

-We’re admittedly biased, but we recommend you ask to try a pair of Genesis AI hearing aids, our best-sounding, most advanced hearing aids yet.
+We’re admittedly biased, but we recommend you ask to try a pair of Edge AI hearing aids, our best-sounding, most advanced hearing aids yet.

 7. Experience the difference they make